hongtaowu67/engineering_note/README.md

 Make sure to specify using CUDNN, OpenCV, and Python Version in the Makefile.config.

 ## Intel Realsense D435 setup guide
 1. Install the **librealsense** library from https://github.com/IntelRealSense/librealsense.
 It is better to install from source.
+More details can be found here: https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md.
 2. Install the ROS wrapper **realsense-ros** with
   ```
   sudo apt-get install ros-$ROS_VER-realsense2-camera